Entomology is the study of the most numerous and diverse form of life on Earth: insects.

 medical/veterinary sciences, molecular, ecology, conservation, stored products and

-OSU is one of only 16 universities in the nation with an entomology program and has
+OSU is one of only 16 universities in the nation with an entomology major and has

 The Department of Entomology and Plant Pathology offers hands-on opportunities, interactive